aaronland/go-colours/README.md

 ### vibrant://

-This returns colours using the [vibrant](github.com/RobCherry/vibrant) package but rather than ranking colours using a particular metric it returns specific named "swatches" that are recast as `colours.Colour` interfaces.
-They are: `VibrantSwatch, LightVibrantSwatch, DarkVibrantSwatch, MutedSwatch, LightMutedSwatch, DarkMutedSwatch`.
+This returns colours using the [vibrant](github.com/RobCherry/vibrant) package.

+Importantly, this uses the [sfomuseum/vibrant](https://github.com/sfomuseum/vibrant) of the package to enable the filtering out of transparent pixels.

 ### marekm4://